NabajeetBarman/datasheet-for-qoe-datasets/README.md

 If you use this datasheet in your research, we kindly ask that you to cite our papers listed below:

-`Nabajeet Barman and Yuriy Reznik.
+`Nabajeet Barman, Yuriy Reznik and Maria Martini.
 2023.
 Datasheet for Subjective and Objective Quality Assessment Datasets.
 In Proceedings of the 15th International Conference on Quality of Multimedia Experience (QoMEX'23).
 IEEE, submitted.`

 ## Contact/Authors

 - Dr Nabajeet Barman, Brightcove UK Ltd and Kingston University, London, United Kingdom (nbarman@brightcove.com, nabajeetbarman4@gmail.com)
 - Dr Yuriy Reznik, Brightcove Inc, Seattle, USA  (yreznik@brightcove.com)
+- Prof Maria Martini, Kingston University, London, United Kingdom (m.martini@kingston.ac.uk)

 ## Related Works

 This work is inspired by the following two papers:

-`Timnit Gebru, Jamie Morgenstern, Briana Vecchione, Jennifer Wortman Vaughan, Hanna Wallach, Hal Daumé III, and Kate Crawford.
-2021.
-Datasheets for datasets.
+`Gebru et al., Datasheets for datasets.
 Commun.
 ACM 64, 12 (December 2021), 86–92`. https://doi.org/10.1145/3458723

-`Margaret Mitchell, Simone Wu, Andrew Zaldivar, Parker Barnes, Lucy Vasserman, Ben Hutchinson, Elena Spitzer, Inioluwa Deborah Raji, and Timnit Gebru.
-2019.
+`Mitchell et al., 2019.
 Model Cards for Model Reporting.
 In Proceedings of the Conference on Fairness, Accountability, and Transparency (FAT* '19).
 Association for Computing Machinery, New York, NY, USA, 220–229`. https://doi.org/10.1145/3287560.3287596

 ## Copyright